TtranPphu/little-startup/README.md

     cd little-startup
     ```

-    - Working in VS Code
+    - in VS Code
       ```
       code .
       ```
       - Open **Command Palette** [Ctrl + Shift + P] -> **Dev Containers: (Rebuild and) Reopen in Container**.
       - Select service you want to work on.
-    - Working in Neovim
+    - in Neovim
       ```
       sh nvim-dev.sh <your-service>
       ```